 One important thing suggested by WordPress programmer is to always update WordPress core, plugins and themes.
 Not updating them regularly can cause serious harm.
 These updates are made to fix bugs as well as have vital security tactics.
 WordPress dashboard provides an option “Update Available” in order to inform about recent updates.

-Keeping backup of your site ensures you can always restore it to a running state at any time.
-This may not only help you in hack attacks, also in the case of technical faults or sudden accident.
+Keeping a backup of your site ensures you can always restore it to a running state at any time.
+This may not only help you in hack attacks but also in the case of technical faults or sudden accident.
 There are many plugins available that can help you out.
 For example, VaultPress, Buddy Backup and etc.

-WordPress security will be one of the one of the most important work on your to-do list since hackers attacks becomes norm.
-This ultimate and useful WordPress security tips might give you ideas to make your WordPress Website more secure.
+WordPress security will be one of the most important works on your to-do list since hackers’ attacks become the norm.
+This ultimate and useful WordPress security tips might give you ideas to make your Website more secure.
+Contact Metizsoft Solutions!